nhaar/CPOSTList/WIPnotes.md

 # King of Kingston
 This song is a stock song from [Shockwave Sound](https://www.shockwave-sound.com/stock-music-track/2907/king-of-kingston).
+## Stock Information
+ The following versions were for sale:
+- Full track
+- 60-secs version
+- 30-secs version
+- Set of 4 music loops

 ## Versions
 | Name | Info | Source |
 | - | - | - |